iamscottcox/future-state-management-demo/notes.md

 * Uses Less
   * Not too much of a problem considering that it's more than likely that we'll use styled-components for our own things.
   * If we absolutely MUST use Sass, there's a guide for doing that here: https://gist.github.com/Kruemelkatze/057f01b8e15216ae707dc7e6c9061ef7.
 It's a bit long-winded though.
+  * Requires use of @zeit/next-less which is deprecated and disables Next.js's in-built CSS loaders.
+    * Might not be a problem if we're using styled-components?